England national under-19 football team: Latest squad

-The following players were named in the squad for qualifiers against Hungary, Iceland and Turkey, to be played between 22–28 March 2023.
+The following players were named in the squad for 2026 UEFA European Under-19 Championship qualification games against Lithuania, Latvia and Scotland, played 12–18 November 2025.

-Names in bold denote players who have been capped by England in a higher age group.
+Caps and goals correct as of 18 November 2025, after the match against Scotland.

 Recent call-ups

 The following players have previously been called up to the England under-19 squad and remain eligible.